Loading...

 How are lenders using AI today?

-• Target the right consumers: Lenders can sift through vast amounts of data to find consumers who match their credit criteria and send right-sized offers, which enables them to maximize their acceptance rates.
+• Target the right consumers: With tools like Ascend Intelligence ServicesTM Target (AIS Target), lenders can better identify consumers who match their credit criteria and send right-sized offers, which enables them to maximize their acceptance rates.

 • Detect and prevent fraud: Fraud detection tools have used AI and machine learning techniques to detect and prevent fraud for years.
-These systems may be even more important as fraudsters invest in technology and conduct increasingly sophisticated attacks.
+These systems may be even more important as new fraud risks emerge, from tried-and-true methods to generative AI (GenAI) fraud.

 • Manage portfolios: Lenders can also use a more complete picture of their current customers to make better decisions.
 For example, AI-driven models can help lenders set initial credit limits and suggest when a change could help them increase wallet share or reduce risk.
 Lenders can also use AI to help determine which up- and cross-selling offers to present and when (and how) to reach out.